 10. All actions should be smooth, continuous and relaxed.

 If you're ready to take your backstroke swimming technique up a level, then get stuck into my book.
 'How To Swim Backstroke' contains clear illustrations and detailed coaching points that make swimming on your back a synch.

-Click BUY NOW and download a copy to your computer, tablet or mobile device, or click here for more information.
+Click below to download a copy to your computer, tablet or mobile device, or click here for more information.